SailGroup6/Kids-App-Frontend/README.md

 Contributing
 Testing
 Troubleshooting

 1. Introduction <a name="introduction"></a>
-The Kids-App-Frontend is a web application designed to provide a user-friendly platform for young learners to access educational content.
+The Kidshive is a web application designed to provide a user-friendly platform for young learners to access educational content.
 This documentation is intended for developers working on the application's frontend codebase.

 2. Getting Started <a name="getting-started"></a>
 To set up the development environment and start working on the Kids-App-Frontend application, follow these steps: